Your cookie preferences

 How do I apply for the Winter Fuel Payment?

-To apply, you will need to download an application form from the Direct Gov website, or get a claim form sent to you by calling the Winter Fuel Payment Centre on 0800 731 0160.
-Return your completed application form to:
+To apply, you will need to download an application form or get a claim form sent to you by calling the Winter Fuel Payment Centre on 0800 731 0160.
+You can also claim over the phone by calling the number.
+Return your completed application form from 15 September 2025 until 31 March 2026 to:

 Winter Fuel Payment Centre